brycejech/textContrast/README.md

-# Library for Fixing Issues with Text Contrast
+# Text Contrast

+Automatically adjust text color based on background color to improve readability.
+Also provides methods for determining if an rgb, rgba, or hex color code is light or dark.

 ## Basic Example